Skip to content

 Creating a new category of workwear for women

 While both EH and SD rated boots will protect your feet from impact and compression and other hazards, you have to make sure that you wear the proper PPE for your specific work environment.
 We believe that all professional women should be able to stay safe while feeling comfortable and confident at work.
-Our Gravity ESD and the Omega EH are ASTM certified safety boots that will empower women in demanding fields to do just that!
+Our Valence SD Work Boot and the Omega EH Safety Boot are ASTM certified safety boots that will empower women in demanding fields to do just that!
+Explore the full lineup of EH-rated safety shoes and static dissipative (SD/ESD) footwear designed for women.

 Hayley Albright